Dynamsoft/barcode-reader-mobile-samples/ios/Javascript/HelloWorld/Readme.md

-# Dynamsoft Barcode Reader samples for iOS edition with WKWebView
+# Dynamsoft Barcode Reader sample for iOS edition with WKWebView

 This sample demonstrates how to use the [Dynamsoft Barcode Reader](https://www.dynamsoft.com/barcode-reader/overview/) iOS Edition in the WKWebView.

 ## Get Started

+### 1. Add MainScanner

+Right-click your project in xcode -> new File -> Swift File -> Save as MainScanner, and copy the MainScanner's code in sample to this file.

-### 1. Pollute your WKWebView
+### 2. Pollute your WKWebView

 Class `MainScanner` provides a method `pollute`, which will Inject a global variable `webkit` into the js code in your WKWebView.